VisPhyWorld: Probing Physical Reasoning via Code-Driven Video Reconstruction: Experiments

 \subsection{Case Study}

-We present a diagnostic case study, shown in Figs.~\ref{fig:case_study} and~\ref{fig:case-study-task10063-000}, featuring gravity-driven multi-body interactions that require precise physical reasoning.
+We present a case study, shown in Fig.~\ref{fig:case-study-task10063-000}, featuring gravity-driven multi-body interactions that require physical reasoning; the diagnostic panel is provided in Appendix Fig.~\ref{fig:case_study}.
 GPT-5 in Three.js shows strong physical grounding by correctly simulating the collision dynamics, achieving Gemini 10.0 with DINO 0.926.
 In contrast, pixel-space baselines such as Veo-3.1 achieve high semantic similarity, reaching DINO 0.835, but fail on event logic with Gemini 2.0, indicating plausible appearance with hallucinated dynamics.
 The case also motivates joint evaluation: Qwen3-VL-Plus attains low RAFT-EPE, 121.30 versus 118.66 for GPT-5, by producing static or empty outputs, yet is penalized by Gemini with a score of 4.0.
-Together, these results show that optical-flow errors alone are insufficient; credible physical understanding requires both correct motion and holistic visual coherence.
+These results show that optical-flow errors alone are insufficient; credible physical understanding requires both correct motion and holistic visual coherence.

 Figure~\ref{fig:case-study-dataset3d-14-tmpl-14} extends our diagnostic analysis beyond 2D templates to a perspective-rendered 3D scene with depth-dependent contacts and occlusions.
 Consistent with our 2D findings, we observe the same conclusion in 3D: strong appearance matching alone does not guarantee physically faithful dynamics.
-Valid physical understanding is only evidenced when both motion dynamics and holistic visual coherence are simultaneously satisfied.
+Valid physical understanding is only evidenced when both motion dynamics and holistic visual coherence are satisfied.
 For example, Claude-4.5 and Qwen3-VL-Plus exhibit clear reconstruction deviations in this sample, yet their visual-semantic scores do not separate substantially from other models, highlighting a dissociation between semantic alignment and correct physical dynamics.
 More broadly, the 3D setting is noticeably more challenging for current MLLMs, underscoring the necessity of incorporating 3D scenes when evaluating reconstruction-based physical reasoning.